rikhuijzer/xrcf/README.md

 To do this, it is important for the compiler to handle the full stack.
 A problem that the creators of MLIR set out to solve is that LLVM can receive code that is too low-level.
-At that point, it is not always possible to generate efficient code since some information was lost during lowering.
+Especially when you have multidimensiohnal arrays (tensors) and GPUs, it's not always possible to generate efficient code after the code has been lowered to LLVM IR.
+Instead, the compiler should be able to optimize the code at an earlier stage.
+This is what languages like Jax and Mojo do.
+They receive high-level code and optimize it during multiple lowering stages.

 ## Notes